Alishmanz/my_Excelent_repo/README.md

 #!/us/bin/env python3in
 """
-Smartz Texts Analyz in the (single-file, TextBlob-powered)
+Smartz Texts Analyz in the pro (single-file, TextBlob-powered)
 ===================================================

 A cleans, CLI-firsts texts analysislvb tool you can dropme into any repo.